ryansurf/cli-surf/README.md

 Surfs up!

-CLI Surf Report is a real time ocean data and forecasting service used in the command line.
+CLI Surf is a real time ocean data and forecasting service used in the command line.

 ## Usage